Implementing the “Sports Premium” in our School

 - Transport – coach for NSSW event for Year 4 children.

 - Professional development of PE coordinator – attendance on courses to develop teaching and learning of PE-disseminated to staff.
 Supply cover for PE coordinator to take children to events during the school day.

-Read the full Sports premium plan for funding 2016_17
+Read the full Sports premium funding 2019-20 action Plan

 In addition to this provision, we use the sport premium funding to work with the Pennine Sports Partnership to: